-- 6. Once a valid license has been obtained: - a.
-Navigate to Manage Appliance > License Information on the Virtual Appliance. - b.
-Upload the license obtained through the Account Team. - 7.
+- 3. Change the talariuser password (sudo passwd talariuser) - 4.
+Open a web browser and navigate to the Public IP.
+This should give you access to the standard Web GUI.
+Use talariuser for the user and the password created in the previous step. - 5.
+Install the initial configuration package for the Virtual Appliance site gathered in the "What You Need Before Starting" section.
+Follow the prompts on the screen to install the package and enable the service. - 6.
 Verify that the Virtual Appliance is connecting to Edge properly and that all paths are functioning as expected.
-This can be verified either on the Virtual Appliance side or the NCN. - 8.
+This can be verified either on the Virtual Appliance side or the NCN. - 7.
 Confirm connectivity from the new Virtual Appliance to the APN.
 At this point, the GUI should be accessible by the previously-defined private management IP.
 Once confirmed, the Public IP associated with the Management Interface may be dissociated and removed so the Web UI is no longer accessible via the Public IP if desired.